-Even the savviest executives find themselves plagued by the persistent, nagging feeling that comes with negative sales and traffic.
+Even the savviest executives find themselves plagued by the persistent, nagging feeling that comes with negative restaurant chain sales and traffic.
 In the restaurant industry, that feeling is amplified.
 Tonight, there will be dozens of CEOs who go to bed stressed out, worried what the board will say after yet another down week.

 Some might console themselves with the thought that it’s not all bad.
 Maybe the team did cut costs in some areas, or are almost maintaining target margins.
 That might offer some comfort but, as Einstein said, a problem can’t be solved with the same line of thinking that created it.

 While some restaurant chain sales are down, there are still chains whose sales are up — discouragement and disappointment are, therefore, only natural.
 For those looking to improve their company’s bottom line, rather than just keep track of it, the most powerful lever at their disposal just might be themselves (although some outside help never hurt, as we’ll discuss later).

 For those ready to face the facts of negative sales — and work to overcome them — below are the first steps to take:

 If there’s a feeling of uncertainty about the counter-measures being deployed to freeze or reverse the decline in restaurant chain sales, it is probably not without reason.
 The $4 trillion global restaurant industry is one of the most competitive in the world.
 And many mature restaurant markets are saturated, with growth only coming at someone else’s expense.